 Start with one of these avenues and then add on others as time goes by.
 These streams combined can create a highly profitable blog (and business) for you.

-One thing that I really want to stress when it comes to building a profitable blog is that you can't build it and expect people to just find it and flock to it in droves - it doesn't work that way.
-You are going to have to proactively attract your audience to get the traffic flow going and that includes sharing your content everywhere and with everyone.
+One thing I really want to stress when it comes to building a profitable blog is, you can't build it and expect people to flock to it in droves.
+It just doesn't work that way.
+You are going to have to proactively attract your audience to get traffic and that includes sharing your content everywhere.
 Some of my favorite ways to share my content are through Instagram, Facebook, Pinterest, on my podcast and on my YouTube channel.

-Keep in mind I only started podcasting and creating video on YouTube after my core idea of having a blog had been established (about a year+ later).
-I also encourage my existing audience to share my content that they've found to be most valuable to them as well - like this one :)
+Keep in mind I only began podcasting and creating videos after my core idea of having a blog was established.
+I also encourage my existing audience to share my content they found most valuable as well - like this blog post.

 Once you build a blog, scaling it can take time but if you are consistent, you will reap the benefits.
-As your content library and audience grows, opportunities to monetize your blog will increase as well - from increased advertising revenue, to opportunities to work with brands, getting paid to review products or even creating your own courses and/or digital products for sale - there are a ton of possibilities to make your blog extremely profitable but the foundational piece of your blog, is quality content first.
+As your content library and audience grow, opportunities to monetize your blog will increase as well.
+There are a ton of possibilities to make your blog extremely profitable.
+For instance, increased advertising revenue, opportunities to work with brands, product reviews or even creating your own products.
+Keep in mind though, the foundational piece of your blog is quality content first.